Use the keywords your potential clients are using

 Basically, Google is handing you, on a silver platter, what keywords or phrases people are typing into Google to find web pages that will give them what they are looking for.

-Using the main topic “Online Marketing” I type that into Google and look at what Google Suggest I may be looking for because of other’s search request.
+Using the main topic “SEO Course” I type that into Google and look at what Google Suggest I may be looking for because of other’s search request.

 Now that you have a few ideas from using Google Instant let’s look at the SERP’s (Search Engine Results Page) results and see what other ideas we can gain.